el-ground/serverless-fullstack-starter/README.md

-# new-node-service-starter
+# serverless-fullstack-starter

+### Goal

+- Lets you develop a fullstack service mvp at the speed of light!
+- Single serverless deployment
+- Shared lint + type system between frontend and backend
+- Prerender with bot detection

 ### Features

-* typescript
-* eslint
-* prettier
+* typescript + eslint + stylelint (scss) + prettier
-* testing
-* express
+* nextjs + express + apollo(graphql)
-* requestId log
-* error handler
-* cors, compression

-### Whats new
+### Structure

-- Upgraded to node 20
-- Migrated to node test runner
-- Removed node-fetch from base dependency.
-Lets try node's default fetch.
-- Changes to express middlewares structure
-- Moved deployment specific files to deployment/* Use whatever meets your environment!
-- Became more minimal!
+- frontend resources located at src/* public/*, compiled to .next/
+- backend resources located at server/*, compiled to dist/
+- frontend & backend share root directory + tsconfig, eslintrc.json, etc.
+- frontend is served from the backend using nextjs' custom server.

+### Why do I need to use this?

+- Full typescript setup + graphql => super less work to get your client satisfied
+- All architecture stays inside the repo!
+Any developer can jump in to collaborate to your project!

+### Additional features TODO

+- Media serve
+- HTTP Cache headers
+- Media upload
+- Authentication (uid hook & token management)
+- Error Boundary, onPopState (back button)
+- Capacitor setup for hybrid app deployment
-- Removed globals
+- Safe area

 ### Recommended setup

 - vscode
 - nvm
 - yarn (corepack enable)

 ### How to use HTTPS